Warning signs of a debt problem

 Simply paying off your credit card balance may not be enough to ensure your recovery from this addiction.
 “Paying the credit card off is a good thing, but then going back and recharging on it is not,” Wright says.

-A credit counseling session begins with a discussion of your overall financial situation, with an aim toward identifying your biggest areas of concern.
-Living expenses like rent, mortgage payments, utilities and food should be tackled first, followed by secured debts like car loans, and then payments on credit card debt.
+A credit counseling session begins with discussing your overall financial situation to identify your most significant areas of concern.
+Living expenses like rent, mortgage payments, utilities, and food should be tackled first, followed by secured debts like car loans and then payments on credit card debt.

-If you are running low on funds after covering your basic living expenses, the credit counselor may suggest creating a debt management plan.
-Under this scenario, your creditors agree to lower monthly payments and may temporarily waive or lower your interest payments, late fees or over-limit fees.
+Suppose you are running low on funds after covering your basic living expenses.
+In that case, the credit counselor may suggest creating a debt management plan.
+Under this scenario, your creditors agree to lower monthly payments.
+They may temporarily waive or lower your interest payments, late fees, or over-limit fees.

-“There are only two exit ramps left on the debt highway if a debt management plan will not work, both of which are very serious financial decisions,” Cunningham says.
+“There are only two exit ramps left on the debt problem highway if a debt management plan will not work, both of which are grave financial decisions,” Cunningham says.
 “One is debt settlement, and one is bankruptcy.”